Doct2O/orangepi-zero3-bl/README.md

 # Orange PI Zero 3 bootloader build instructions
-This repo contains instruction on how to build BL (ATF + U-Boot) for relatively cheap and quit competent board powered by H618 - Orange PI Zero 3.
+This repo contains instruction on how to build BL (ATF + U-Boot) for relatively cheap and quite competent board powered by H618 SoC - Orange PI Zero 3.

 The result of those instructions has been tested on 1GB variant of the board.
 For things I've tested, the Ethernet was working just fine along with